tfsoares/docker-noflo-runtime-js/README.md

 # docker-noflo-runtime-js (WIP)
-This is WIP and not usable by others just now.
+This is work in progress and not usable by others just now.
+But plan is to improve it until it's of use for others.
+Also there shall be a version for X86 in Addition to the current ARM version.